p360-workshop/DevDays-2020/DockerAndKubernetes/2-deployment.md

 `kubectl get po -n <firstname-lastname>`

 You should see 10 nginx pods now.
 You've successfully just scaled your deployment.
 Equally, to scale down your deployment, simply change the number of replicas and update the deployment again.

+## Cleanup

+Run this command to delete the deployment

+`kubectl create -f dep-manifest.yaml -n <firstname-lastname>`